-John Teufel joined Berkman Bottger Newman & Schein LLP in January of 2015.
+John Teufel joined Berkman Bottger Newman & Schein LLP in January of 2015 and is currently Of Counsel with the firm focusing on appellate work.
 John received his Juris Doctor from Brooklyn Law School in 2014, where he focused on family law.
 John has served as a fellow for Justice Deborah Kaplan in the Matrimonial Part of the state Supreme Court, and as an intern for the LGBT Bar Association of Greater New York.
-He has authored several case studies published in the national journal Lesbian and Gay Law Notes, as well as a thesis studying issues unique to same-sex divorces across state lines.
+While in law school, John authored several case studies published in the national journal Lesbian and Gay Law Notes, as well as a thesis studying issues unique to same-sex divorces across state lines.

 Areas of practice

 - September 2015 - New York